awsdocs/aws-lambda-developer-guide/doc_source/retries-on-errors.md

-  + **Synchronous invocation** – The invoking application receives a 429 error, and is responsible for retries\.
+  + **Synchronous invocation** – The invoking application receives a 429 error and is responsible for retries\.
 For a list of supported event sources and the invocation types they use, see [Supported Event Sources](http://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html)\.
 These event sources may have additional retries built into the integration\.

-    If you invoked the Lambda function directly through AWS SDKs, or through API Gateway, your client receives the error and can choose to retry\.
-If you are invoking Lambda through API Gateway, you need to make sure you map Lambda response errors to API Gateway error codes\.
+    If you invoked the Lambda function directly through AWS SDKs, your client receives the error and can choose to retry\.